akeneo/pim-helpcenter/content/updates/2020-10/4-Job-and-process-tracker-improvements.md

 ![User filter](../img/user-filter-in-the-process-tracker.png)

-On a side note, you will also notice that you can organize the process tracker grid jobs by users.
+On a side note, you will also notice that you can sort the process tracker grid jobs by users.

 ![User sorting capability](../img/user-sorting-capability-in-the-process-tracker.png)